 - Decrease in appetite or reluctance to eat kibble

 Unfortunately, the warning signs may not be obvious.
 Most cats don’t show any signs at all, even when they’re in pain.
 For this reason, cats should have an oral exam at least once per year.

 “How can I prevent my cat from having bad breath?”

 - Don’t skip routine exams

-- Ensuring that your cat receives regular veterinary care helps to maintain their overall health and allows you to catch and treat problems early.
+- Ensuring your cat receives regular veterinary care helps to maintain their overall health and allows you to catch and treat problems early.